LB--/Lacewing-Relay/README.md

-liblacewing is a library for writing cross-platform, networked applications in C and C++
+liblacewing is a library for writing cross-platform, networked applications in C/C++.

 http://lacewing-project.org/